hellotem/enmeitu.github.io/resource/linux.md

   - b) Activate your conda environment by: conda activate base;
   - c) Step into the folder containing your algorithm code;
   - d) Run your algorithm by: python main.py.
 * If your algorithm runs for a long time and you want to monitor it status frequently, you can write algorithm intermediate resuls to a file and check it each time after you login.
-Alternatively, you may use the "screen" command (search for a tutorial on internet).
+Alternatively, you may use the "screen" command (search for a tutorial on the Internet).
 * Before running your algorithm, you can use "nvidia-smi" (if with a GPU) to check GPU ocupation (right most column: 0% means free; otherwise being busy); use "top" to check CPU usage (press q to quit).
 Make sure no GPU/CPU usage conflict.
 * To debug your Python code remotely:
   - a) Open your source file with vi/vim by: vi file.py;